vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 3. The command would need to trigger a Pinniped login or refresh flow because it needs to be sure that it has a valid/non-expired Supervisor-issued access token.
 One way to do this would be for the CLI to invoke its own "pinniped oidc login" command in a subprocess, perhaps by using the same code that kubectl would use to invoke it.
-It will need to change some of the options to this subprocess compared to the options that were listed in the kubeconfig's credential exec spec:
+Or it could invoke the implementation of that subcommand within the same process, which might be safer than starting a new process.
+Either way, it will need to change some of the options to this command compared to the options that were listed in the kubeconfig's credential exec spec:
     - It should remove the flag to enable the Concierge (if present), because it does not need an actual mTLS credential for the cluster.
     - It should add (or overwrite) the credential cache location flag to prevent credential caching (not session caching) so it does not overwrite the user's current credential in the user's credential cache (if they have one).
-    - It should explicitly set the PINNIPED_UPSTREAM_IDENTITY_PROVIDER_FLOW env var for the subprocess to force it to use a web-based flow for login, in case the kubeconfig was intended for a CLI-based (non-interactive) login.
+    - It should explicitly set the PINNIPED_UPSTREAM_IDENTITY_PROVIDER_FLOW env var for the subcommand to force it to use a web-based flow for login, in case the kubeconfig was intended for a CLI-based (non-interactive) login.
     - It should leave intact (or add) the CLI flag to request a different audience, because that's the only way to force